treasurenetprotocol/treasurenet-docs/docs/protocolDevelopers/modules/gov.md

 ### Transactions

-> treasurenetd tx gov submit-proposal - 提交提案和初始存款
+> treasurenetd tx gov submit-proposal - submit a proposal and initial deposit

 - treasurened tx gov submit-proposal (proposal type>):
   - If the proposal type is empty, it means it is a text proposal.